 Then Universal passed their Spyro IP to Check Six and Equinoxe for their first Spyro game not developed by Insomniac that became... oh my god, an unmitigated disaster, Spyro: Enter the Dragonfly.

-Behind the scenes, Enter the Dragonfly kept on getting rewrites and ideas scrapped after nothing worked and so on, which is why Elora did not make it into the game and then was given an awfully short development time to release it for the Christmas season.
+Behind the scenes, Enter the Dragonfly kept on getting rewrites and ideas scrapped after nothing worked and so on, which is why Elora did not make it into the game.
+Then was given an awfully short development time to release it for the Christmas season.
 When the game was ready to release, it was a Homer Simpson mess that it was riddled with bugs with a big LMFAO because Universal couldn't figure out what they want to develop for a new Spyro game.
 I saw the video covering the bugs in the game and I laughed.
 But it turns out that Enter the Dragonfly wasn't the only game that became a mess because Sonic 06 was also a mess of game.
 I was at a loss for words on that one.

 I have been wanting to revisit the original trilogies since the PS4 came out, but PS Now lacked a PS1 catalog and none of the modern consoles were fully backwards compatible because of the PS3's Cell processor and its notorious architecture.
 Fortunately, rewind back to 2022, Sony has planned a beefed up PlayStation Plus to have three tiers, with the highest offering a vast library of classics released on the PS1, PS2, PS3 and PSP.
 So far, their progress of bringing back their beloved games has turned out well, but still no Crash or Spyro game on the PS1 yet, until I realized something.